yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-5-6-Assignments.md

 ##Assignment 9
 ###Sinatra CRUD Application
-1. Fork the project to your own user's page [STC Developer Curriculum - YouTubeSets](https://github.com/yale-stc-developer-curriculum/youtubesets)
-1. Create a branch called your name
-1. Create an application that can CRUD (Create, Retrieve, Update, Destroy) youtubesets
+`Goal: Create an application that can CRUD (Create, Retrieve, Update, Destroy) youtubesets.`

+For specific instructions on how we'd like you to use github for this assignment, see the [Yalies On Rails 2014 Spring Repository](https://github.com/yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/) (the repository the wiki is on top of).

-1. Base Specification
+####Base Specification
   - You must use Ruby version `2.0.0-p247`
     - `rbenv install 2.0.0-p247` (anywhere, to install this on your machine)
     - `rbenv local 2.0.0-p247` (in the project directory, to set this to be the ruby version of your project)